string(5) "14326"

 Step 5: Calculate all your other monthly expenses

 In addition to rent and utilities, make sure to factor in other monthly expenses like groceries, transportation, and any subscriptions or memberships you might have.
-Using a monthly expenses budget calculator can help ensure you don’t overlook any costs and ensure you get a more accurate picture of your monthly financial commitments.
+Using a monthly expenses budget calculator can help ensure you don’t overlook any costs and get a more accurate picture of your monthly financial commitments.

 Step 6: Add it all together